 It was originally built to mark the 500th anniversary of Genoan sailor Christopher Columbus’s discovery of new world.
 The structure looks like a ship ready to head out to the sea and has beautiful exteriors along with interesting interiors.
 The Aquarium attracts 1.2 million visitors every here and a you have to find out why on your next trip to Genoa.

 Don’t just fall for the name, Genoa Aquarium is not just another large water tank, but a case of gigantic proportions with thousands of aquatic animals calling it their home.
 Check our online ticketing portal for tickets of Genoa Aquarium and also if you wish to check Genoa Aquarium ticket prices.
 Genoa Aquarium tickets are available at the spot too but because of the high popularity of the aquarium there is a long line for tickets.
 Buy tickets for Genoa Aquarium online to avoid any time wastage and also get great offers in the process.
+Also, visit the popular attractions in the city by following Genoa itinerary 1 day.

 - You can book your tickets online.